Alerting Overview

 -

-Monitors that define a condition or behavior that you want to watch for and to be notified about.
+Monitors define a condition or behavior that you want to watch for and to be notified when it occurs.
 You can define a monitor with an extraction query or a visual graph.

 -

-Triggers that specify a threshold, how frequently to run the check, and an associated destination for the notification.
+Triggers specify a threshold at which the condition or behavior is of concern, how frequently to run the check, and an associated destination for the notification.
 A monitor must have at least one trigger to be enabled, and could have up to 10 triggers to define special conditions with specific priority or destinations.
 When a monitor condition is detected, an alert enters the Active state and a notification is sent.

 -

-Destinations that define a location to which an alert message is sent when triggered.
+Destinations define a location to which an alert is sent when triggered.
 You can send messages to a Slack channel or to a designated application via a custom webhook.

 Best Practices for Alerts and Notifications

-Alerts are a useful tool, but it can be easy to over-configure and check for too many alerts and conditions.
+Alerts are a useful tool, but it can be easy to under-configure them and miss out on important conditions, or to over-configure them and distract teams with too many notifications to investigate.
+There is a practical middle-ground where alerts, frequency of checks, and severity settings can help to set the proper radar for teams to monitor and respond proactively.
 As part of the alert planning, be sure to consider:

-- The correct destination to notify appropriate personnel
+- The correct destination to notify the appropriate personnel for the conditions

-- The message information and severity to help to prioritize and respond
+- The message information and severity to help responders prioritize and take action

-A well-structured alerting plan can help teams to respond more quickly to conditions, use their troubleshooting resources more efficiently, and improve end-user experience with faster detection and time-to-restoration.
+A well-structured alerting plan can help teams to manage conditions proactively, use resources more efficiently, and improve end-user experience with faster detection and time-to-resolution.

 Avoid the Alert Firehose Effect

-As a good practice, start with a smaller set of very specific alert conditions, then refine and grow the cases over time as you learn from the behaviors and conditions that are detectable from your log and event data.
-Tune the alerts and destinations for the users that benefit most from those messages, the conditions that are most meaningful, and with messages that offer a helpful summary of the condition.
+As a good practice, start with a smaller set of very specific alert conditions, then tune and grow the monitors over time as you identify the conditions that are most important and detectable from your log and event data.

 For assistance with your alert configuration, contact your ChaosSearch Customer Success representative.